Learn more about the power of individual therapy in your journey toward lasting healing and sobriety with Harmony Ridge Recovery.

 Healthier Coping Skills

-If you’ve recently lost your job or a loved one, or struggling with a mental health disorder/addiction, individual therapy can teach you how to cope.
-These coping skills don’t involve drugs or alcohol.
-Instead, they rely on science and evidence-based techniques.
-These coping skills stay with you long after you’ve finished treatment.
+If you’ve recently lost your job or a loved one, or you’re struggling with a mental health disorder and addiction, individual therapy can teach you how to cope.
+These coping skills rely on science and evidence-based techniques and will stay with you long after you’ve finished treatment.

 Relapse is a large concern in addiction treatment.
+The National Institute on Drug Abuse (NIDA) finds that 40-60% of those with SUDs may relapse.
 When you relapse, you start using again after months or even years of sobriety.
 Relapse doesn’t just happen, though.
 It’s a three-stage process that begins through physical and emotional triggers.
 These include places where you used to take drugs, as well as stress and anxiety that could drive you to use.

 Individual therapy does wonders in preventing relapses since it helps you identify your triggers.
 When you know what these are, you can avoid them and stay in control of your recovery and sobriety.